 The total area of the islands of the small archipelago is a little more than 92 km².
-Of these, the main island Thira accounts for 79 km².
-Which is the capital and largest town Fira.
+The main island Thira accounts for 79 km².
+Whose capital and at the same time largest place is Fira.
 1.600 people live there permanently.
 The one in the north of the island Oia has a little more than 1.200 inhabitants including all incorporations.
 Between the northern tip (Cape Mavropetra) near Oia and Cape Exomitis in the south near Perissa are 17 kilometers.

 Santorini - Oia

 The highest point on the island, that Profitis Ilias massif south of Pirgos measures 567 meters.